CheukHoYun/app_for_achievers/README.md

   - Users can add movies to the shopping cart.
   - Inside the cart, a list of items is displayed.
 Total amount is calculated.
   - Users can remove items from the cart.
 There is also a check out button which is not functional.
+- Possible next steps:
+  1. Setting up a register / log-in system.
+May use API's from Google and others to allow login with those accounts.
+  2. To implement the Check Out button, take user to a check out page, and allow them to do transaction with credit cards.
+There are plenty of credit card API's out there that can be utilized.
+  3. Introduce more searching criterias (actors, genre, etc.)
+  4. Allow users to sort the results using different rules.
+At the moment it's defaulted to by ElasticSearch score of the results.
+  5. Some of the above features (1&2) require a backend server.
+I'm not sure if Git pages can host a backend Node / Python program.
+Will need to figure out.